jbhayback/test-auth-service/README.md

     ```
 - ### Functional Testing
     - Access
-        * http:localhost:8000/signup/ - signup
+        * /signup/ - signup
-        * http:localhost:8000/login/ - login
+        * /login/ - login
-        * http:localhost:8000/dashboard/ - user permissions dashboard (you have to be logged in before you can access it)
+        * /dashboard/ - user permissions dashboard (you have to be logged in before you can access it)

  # Contact
-- You can contact me via email:jbhayback@gmail.com for more info.
+- You can contact me via email:jbhayback@gmail.com for more info or if there are errors during the setup.